Emmanuel Dungia: First exile and publications

-After having completed the manuscript of his book Mobutu et l’argent du Zaïre, which went on sale on 28 January 1992, he prepated himself for exile in Belgium.
+After having completed the manuscript of his book Mobutu et l’argent du Zaïre, which went on sale on 28 January 1992, he prepared himself for exile in Belgium.
 The book becomes an international success, but Dungia accused the director of l’Harmattan, the published, of systematically deceiving authors (especially Africans) on the number of works printed and sold.
 The book had been used by participants of the Conference on National Sovereignty (Conférence nationale souveraine).

 In 1995, Dungia lived under police protection in Belgium with his children.
 In September of that year he accepted a job at a non-profit organization dealing with people with psychological problems, prisoners and aliens seeking a positive resolution of their immigration status in Belgium.

 He also published The tropical octopus.
 The instruments of Mobutu (La pieuvre tropicale.
 Les tentacules de Mobutu), a lesser success than his first book.

 Career under Laurent-Desire Kabila

 At the end of September 1996, Mobutu's political regime faced an insurrection in Kivu Province.
 Rebel troops supported by Rwanda and Uganda marched on Kinshasa.
 After the fall of Kisangani on 15 March 1997, businessman Jeannot Bemba Saolona and Ambassador Pelendo charge Dungia with the mission to deliver in Goma a message from the Ngbaka people to the leader of the rebellion Laurent Kabila, speaking on the behalf of the Ngbaka community.

 In April 1997, Dungia was tentatively assigned as a diplomatic adviser to the Cabinet of Dr. Bizima Karaha who served as Minister of Foreign Affairs.
 With the overthrow of the Mobutu government on 17 May 1997, the new president Laurent Kabila appoints Dungia Goodwill Ambassador.
 He subsequently goes on mission to South Africa to meet with President Nelson Mandela.
 Upon his return, Dungia was appointed Chief of the diplomatic mission in Pretoria, following the arrest of its former head shortly before the trip to South Africa.

 Dungia was appointed ambassador to Bangui in July 1998, with jurisdiction over the Republic of Congo and Chad.
 According to his own reports, he was deeply mistrusted by the DRC government and faced harassment.
 Citing a lack of accreditation document as Ambassador of the DRC, Dungia returns to Kinshasa after two days in Chad as the Central African authorities refuse to receive him.

 In 1999, Laurent Kabila decided that Dungia should return to South Africa, but the South African authorities did not respond to DRC's request for the accreditation of its Ambassador.

 In May 2000, Kabila appointed him as his Special Adviser to Georges Leta, the deputy assistant chief of the National Intelligence Agency.
-However, after Nelly Ntwite, the President's private secretary, fed false information that Dungia was supposedly an agent of Ngbaka rebel Jean-Pierre Bemba, Dungia was placed under surveillance by Kabila until his assassination on January 16, 2001.
+However, after Nelly Ntwite, the President's private secretary, fed false information that Dungia was supposedly an agent of Ngbaka rebel Jean-Pierre Bemba, Dungia was placed under surveillance by Kabila until his assassination on 16 January 2001.